semantic-release/semantic-release/README.md

   - `options`: `semantic-release` options like `debug`, or `branch`
   - `pkg`: Parsed `package.json`
   - For certain plugins the `config` object contains even more information.
 See below.
-- `callback`: If an error occurs pass it as first argument.
-Otherwise pass your result as second argument.

 ### `analyzeCommits`